 What is flexible work?

 Flexible work is an alternative working style that gives employees the freedom to choose when, where, and how they work.
-Flexible work differs from the traditional 9-5, in-office workday.
+In essence, flexible work is anything that differs from the traditional 9-5, in-office workday.
 By removing strict barriers of time and place, employees can work when they feel most productive—whether that’s starting earlier or finishing later.
 They can also work where they feel most productive, such as working from home, the office, or their local cafe.

 Are flexible work and hybrid work the same thing?

-Flexible work and hybrid work are not the same, despite being similar.
+Flexible work and hybrid work are not the same, despite being closely linked.
 While flexible work offers elements of flexibility in when, where, and how folks work best, the level of flexibility can vary.
-Hybrid work is a type of flexible work.
-Hybrid work gives employees flexibility to split their time working in the office and working from home.
+Hybrid work, on the other hand, is a type of flexible work.
+Hybrid work gives employees flexibility to split their time specifically on the where: working either in the office or remotely from home.

 6 types of flexible work

-- Hybrid work: The most adopted form of flexible working in 2022.
-There are different types of hybrid work models, including:
+- Hybrid work: The most adopted form of flexible working in 2022, hybrid work offers people more control over when and where they work.
+There are different types of hybrid work models that offer varying levels of flexibility.
+They include:

 - Hybrid at-will: Employees can choose which day(s) to come into the office